anemes/pelican-ipythonnb/README.md

 # Pelican plugin for blogging with iPython Notebooks

-This fork of the original [pelican-ipythonnb](https://github.com/danielfrg/pelican-ipythonnb/) has to small modifications to the output HTML
+This fork of the original [pelican-ipythonnb](https://github.com/danielfrg/pelican-ipythonnb/) makes two small modifications to the output HTML:

-1. It hides all input code cells by default, and provides a toggle link on the interpreter to view them See http://andras.nemes.com.au/blog/ for an example.
+1. All input code cells are hidden by default, and the in interpreter `In [1]` text toggles their visiblity.
 2. Any code cells that begin with #HIDE are removed from the output all together.
 This allows the use of code blocks that won't be visible in the static website.

 ## Works with

 This has been tested only on the default theme notmyidea and notmyidea-cms.

 ## Requirements